bananapizza/Annotation/README.md

 # GenomeAnnotation
-This is team Pangaea's graduation project.
+This is the team Pangaea's graduation project.

 # Purpose
 The purpose of this project is to reduce time in genome annotation.